handsom3j4ck/SimpleMediaDownloader/README.markdown

 ## ✨ Features

-- **Video + Audio Download**
+- **Video with Audio Download**
-  Download the best quality video and audio, then merge into MP4 and extract high-quality MP3 in one pass.
+  Download the best quality video and audio, then merge into MP4.

 - **Audio Only (MP3)**
   Extract high-quality MP3s (VBR quality 0) directly — perfect for music or podcasts.